openshift-kni/cnf-features-deploy/ztp/gitops-subscriptions/argocd/WorkloadPartitioning.md

 # Workload Partitioning Feature

-Workload partitioning is the feature that allows the platform to dedicate specific CPUSets to customer workloads and platform workloads (~2 cores for platform and rest for customers).
+Workload partitioning allows the platform to dedicate specific CPUSets to customer workloads and platform workloads (~2 cores for platform and the rest for customers).
 This feature **must** be activated at install time of a cluster, once active that cluster is locked into functioning with this feature on.

 ## Part 1 - Configure PolicyGenTemplate
 - This will pin all the host level services such as systemd and crio.